 How Tall Is El Capitan?

-One of the most striking formations in the Yosemite Valley, El Capitan measures in at about 3,000 feet (1,000 meters) tall from base to summit.
-Aside from its technical difficulty, its sheer height is one of the factors that makes ascending El Capitan such a challenging feat for trad climbers and sport climbers.
+One of the most striking formations in the Yosemite Valley, El Capitan measures at about 3,000 feet (1,000 meters) tall from base to summit.
+Aside from its technical difficulty, its sheer height is one of the factors that makes ascending El Capitan such a challenging feat for trad climbers and sport climbers from around the world.

 Where Is El Capitan?

 El Capitan is found in Yosemite National Park, at the west end of the valley and towering over the Merced River.
 The park is located in central California, in the heart of the Sierra Nevada mountain range, just about 40 miles (65 kilometres) from the Nevada border.